tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The size of the vector may be specified at documentation time or left unspecified until runtime.
 In either case, the length declares the number of bytes, not the number of elements, in the vector.
-The syntax for specifying a new type, T', that is a fixed- length vector of type T is
+The syntax for specifying a new type, T', that is a fixed-length vector of type T is

        T T'[n];